ABOUT COENZYME Q10

 HOW COQ10 WORKS?

 Mitochondria is a part of the cell responsible for transforming nutrients into energy.
 The energy, formed in these “mini factories”, is crucial for sustaining energy to perform bodily functions.
-The “food into energy” conversion process cannot be started without CoQ10.
+It is also necessary for converting “food into energy”.

 CoQ10 has the ability to accept and donate electrons and this crucial feature helps it to cancel out dangerous free radicals.
 Additionally, it helps to recycle vitamins C and E, which means that it maximizes the efficiency of both of these powerful antioxidants in our bodies.
 The key advantage of CoQ10 lies in its presence in the mitochondria, the main source of free radicals.
 For this reason, it can be more effective than other antioxidants which are more evenly distributed throughout a cell.